 This tiramisu recipe has a secret ingredient which is the best combination with coffee and chocolate, blackberries!
 I made a tiramisu recipe without raw eggs, which is the classic variant but instead added ricotta and a chocolate ganache.
 You can make this dessert two days in advance!

-4. Blitz the mascarpone, ricotta, vanilla seeds and honey with a handmixer or in a food processor until smooth.
+- Blitz the mascarpone, ricotta, vanilla seeds and honey with a handmixer or in a food processor until smooth.
 Mash 200 gr. of the blackberries a bit with a fork and spoon them through the mascarpone mixture.
+Taste and add some crystal sugar if you like the tiramisu a bit more sweet.
 Spoon dollops evenly on top of your chocolate layer and spread out until smooth.